rucker/dotfiles-manager/README.md

 - Create two scripts directories: one for scripts that should be sourced, another for scripts that should be symlinked to from ~/bin (minus their file extension).
 Some of this second group will be available on GitHub.
 For those, check out the repository and add a command-line option to do a <code>$git pull</code> e.g. "-p" (pull).
 - When a program passed to doAlias is not installed, ask the user if it should be installed via brew/apt-get.
 - Implement -d / --deubg command-line arg for more verbose output (possibly implement logging for this).
+- If the user chooses to create ~/bin, make sure that directory is in $PATH.
+If not, add it (this would mean writing to an input file (probably bash_private)).